 "Chronically absent child" is an enrolled student whose total number of absences at any time during a school year is equal to or greater than ten percent of the total number of days that such student has been enrolled at such school during such school year

-"Absence" means an excused absence, unexcused absence or disciplinary absence, as those terms are defined by the State Board of Education or an in-school suspension that is greater than or equal to one-half 3 hours of a school day.
+"Absence" means an excused absence, unexcused absence or disciplinary absence, or an in-school suspension as defined by the State Board of Education that is greater than one-half of a school day.

 "District chronic absenteeism rate" means the total number of chronically absent children in the previous school year divided by the total number of children under the jurisdiction of the Board of Education for such school year.